Places to Go

 From its conception to construction, from the battle to sinking, and from discovery to recovery and conservation, the Civil War ironclad USS Monitor is truly a revolutionary vessel.

 Today, a series of trail signs dot the landscape along the East Coast from New York to North Carolina telling Monitor’s story.
-Find where these trail signs are located and learn more about the history of the USS Monitor, its crew, and all those who work to honor and protect it today.
+Find the location of these trail signs and learn more about the history of the USS Monitor, its crew, and all those who work to honor and protect it today.

 Syracuse, New York